Aquatic Animals and Plants Need Dissolved Oxygen

 - Anaerobic (low oxygen) conditions foster pathogenic bacteria and kill off beneficial aerobic bacteria, which leads to disease

-- Water that is "supersaturated" with DO is highly beneficial to plants
+- Water that is "supersaturated" with DO is highly beneficial to aquatic animals and plants

 - Accelerates root growth